annienaumann/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 5: 1 June 2017

+**Today's Progress**: Started my first FreeCodeCamp project - building a HTML tribute page for Nelson Mandela.
+A really good way to test what I have learnt - it's amazing how you can be trying to think of what you should and the answer comes back into your head.

+**Thoughts:** Probably want to go back and look at Bootstrap again to see what I need to be doing to make the webpage seem how it should.
+But its all about trial and error and I'm loving it!

+**Link to work:** Nelson Mandela Tribute Page [CodePen] (https://codepen.io/anaumann/pen/eROyZV)

 ### Day 4: 31 May 2017

 **Today's Progress**: Ending May with alot of reading - in both Getting a Coding Job for Dummies and Coding for Dummies.
 Also Completed 3 hours of jQuery on freecodecamp.